 You should take breaks whenever you need one because we say a lot of things we don't mean during heated arguments.

-The above are fundamental.
+The above tips are fundamental.
 That means the advice here is important and should be at the core of your efforts to save your relationship.